 You are now part of a small group of thoughtful, committed video professionals that will change the world through our abilities to create high quality, engaging, professional, and research-based video programs for teachers, administrators, district and state educators.

 We are a mix of experienced video professionals and we ask that you bring your best to the tasks everyday.
 While what we do is video, the impact of an idea presented in our videos that a teacher can understand and apply effectively in their classroom will affect generally 30 students per class.
 The average teacher teaches 100 students, so now you are impacting 100 students every time the teacher learns an effective practice.
-Currently we have over 900,000 educators on our system… let’s say only 500,000 are classroom teachers.
-50 million children impacted from the improved practice.
+Currently we have over 900,000 educators on our system . . . let’s say only 500,000 are classroom teachers.
+Fifty-million children impacted from the improved practice.
 There is power in our work.

 We are excited to have you join us, your success will be our success.